Chemotherapy Pump Can Treat Patients with Metastatic Colorectal Cancer to the Liver

 Michael Lidsky, MD, and Justin Barr, MD, work to implant an HAI pump into a patient's abdominal wall.

-The Role of Hepatic Artery Infusion
+The Role of Hepatic Arterial Infusion

 When colorectal cancer spreads, it frequently results in metastatic tumors in the liver.
 When possible, the liver tumors are surgically removed, and chemotherapy destroys the remaining cancer cells.
 Sometimes the tumors can’t be removed because of their location or size, or the available treatments simply can’t slow the disease.
 At this point, some people are told by their doctors that chemotherapy is their only option.
 Or worse, that nothing more can be done.
+However, HAI may be an alternative therapy for some patients.

 Hepatic arterial infusion delivers chemotherapy through a pump that’s implanted in the abdominal wall.
 “We then use a catheter to deliver high doses of chemotherapy through the hepatic artery, which directly feeds metastatic tumors in the liver,” said Peter Allen, MD, a Duke surgical oncologist.
 Even though the HAI pump delivers chemotherapy directly to the liver at concentrations that are hundreds of times higher than whole-body chemotherapy, it does not increase the side effects beyond those associated with whole-body chemotherapy.